ylando2/Sensor-networks-simulator/README.md

 I emulate the multithread using coroutine build on a duff device.
 I also used the same technique on tiny-os device; so we can use the program written in this simulator on real sensors with tiny-os install on them.
-Those programs are released in a different repository.
+Those programs are released in a [TinyOs-coroutine-framework](https://github.com/ylando2/TinyOs-coroutine-framework) repository.

 This simulator works on omnetpp-3.3, if you want to update it to 4, You can hire me as a programmer (or consultant) my email is: